57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 #### Function Calls

 Function calls are essential in programming.
-Below is an example of analyzing the CU consumption of calling a function:
+Below is an example of analyzing CU consumption of calling a function:

 ```rust
 pub fn initialize(_ctx: Context<Initialize>) -> Result<()> {